-Since there is no language placement Exam in Arabic, Hebrew, Japanese, Portuguese, Latin or Classical Greek, all new students, both incoming first-year and transfer, with academic or life experience in these languages, should follow the Orientation advice given by the representative faculty from the Department in Modern Languages and Literatures or Classical Studies.
+Since there is no language placement exam in Arabic, Hebrew, Japanese, Portuguese, Latin or Classical Greek, all new students, both incoming first-year and transfer, with academic or life experience in these languages, should follow the advice given by the representative faculty from the Department in Modern Languages and Literatures or Classical Studies at Orientation.

 Can I start a new language?
 What are my options?

 You are free to start a new language offered at Fairfield University: Arabic, Chinese, French, German, Classical Greek, Hebrew, Italian, Japanese, Latin, Portuguese, Russian, and Spanish, whether or not you have already studied one or more of these modern or classical languages.
 If you are starting a new language at Fairfield University, you do not and should not take the placement test in this new language.
 Instead, please register for the elementary level 110 (e.g. CI 110) of that language.

 When should I take the language placement exam?

 If you are a high school student, you should take the language placement exam in the spring of your senior year of high school prior to arriving at Fairfield.
 Please check your Orientation materials for specific dates for taking the Placement Exam.

 I already have proficiency in a language outside of English.
 What are my options?

 Every undergraduate student at Fairfield University, beginning with the Class of 2023, must complete one semester of a language as part of the Magis Core.
 Depending on one’s program of study, the student will also be required to complete a second semester of that same language OR a second mathematics course.
 Because Fairfield University is committed to each student being exposed to other cultures/traditions as part of a liberal arts education formation, there will be no place-outs of the one semester language requirement.